Cover Image Photo: Silversea Endeavour By Mary Jean Tully at Tully Luxury Travel

 Getting In Good Enough Shape

 In the short lead times we booked our cruise to Antarctica, we could not make major changes in our fitness levels.
-But we were healthy and felt able to do most of the excursions.
+But we were healthy and felt able to do most of the active excursions on an Antarctica cruise.

 Once we booked our cruise we ensured we walked regularly and improved our endurance.
 Normally Toronto was cold and snowy in the winter and ideal to prepare for Antarctica.
 But when we hit a mild spell, we went north to Muskoka for winter conditions.
 It was the perfect training ground for a trip to Antartica.
 We worked on our fitness and our capacity for spending time in the cold outdoors.
 In fact, we often walked in Canadian weather conditions far worse than Antarctica.